ravikrsingh59/hackathon_protoptype/README.md

 # hackathon_protoptype
-copy the link below and open it in new tab https://itinerary-iq.lovable.app
+click on the link ->
+https://itinerary-iq.lovable.app